Richard Spencer's appearance draws ire of Texas A&M officials, students

 Officials: We don't endorse Spencer's rhetoric

 Spencer's speech is scheduled for 7 p.m.
-Tuesday night at the Memorial Student Center.
+Tuesday at the Memorial Student Center.

 Texas A&M Senior Vice President Amy Smith has said in a statement that the school "finds (Spencer's) views as expressed to date in direct conflict with our core values."

-Smith noted that private citizens like Wiginton can reserve space given the university's public status but must cover rental expenses to avoid burdening taxpayers.
+Smith noted that private citizens like Wiginton can reserve space given the university's public status, but must cover rental expenses to avoid burdening taxpayers.

 "To be clear, Texas A&M University -- including faculty, staff, students and/or student groups -- did not invite this speaker to our campus nor do we endorse his rhetoric in any way," Smith said.